Athetoid Cerebral Palsy

 Another problem that a child with athetoid cerebral palsy may face is difficulty with small motor hand movements, such as holding an object in his or her fingers.
 This creates difficulties in school and in eating and drinking.
 These problems can often be helped through physical therapy.
 Children who have difficulty controlling their facial muscles and speech functions can benefit from speech therapy.

 While physical therapy and speech therapy are helpful and sometimes essential for the child with athetoid cerebral palsy, many parents find the cost of this continuing therapy to be prohibitive.
 This is where an attorney can help.
 If the athetoid cerebral palsy was caused by a birth injury, the parents and the child can seek compensation through the legal system.
-The laws surrounding birth injuries can be confusing, particularly for those who are not educated in law, so seeking the help of a qualified attorney is essential when dealing with a child with athetoid cerebral palsy.
+The laws surrounding birth injuries can be confusing, particularly for those who are not educated in law, so seeking the help of a qualified attorney is essential when dealing with a case of athetoid cerebral palsy.

-Info™ State Cerebral Palsy Information:
+Legal•Info State Cerebral Palsy Information